Surgery for kidney cancer

 During the operation, the surgeon removes the whole kidney and some surrounding tissue.
 They also remove lymph nodes close to the kidney to check them for cancer cells.

-Removing a kidney is a big operation and is not suitable for everyone.
-Your doctors may need to do tests to check you are well enough to cope with the surgery.
+Removing a kidney is a big operation.
+It is not suitable for everyone.
+Your doctors may need to do tests to check you are well enough for surgery.

 Removing the kidney when the cancer has spread

 Your doctors may talk to you about an operation to remove the kidney even if the cancer has spread.
-It will not cure the cancer, but in some people, it can mean that they are likely to live longer.
+It will not cure the cancer, but in some people, it may help them live longer.
 Your treatment plan will usually include other treatments such as immunotherapy and targeted therapy.

-You may need to consider the possible advantages of having the kidney removed, as well as the effects of having a big operation.
+You may need to think about the possible advantages of having the kidney removed, as well as the effects of having a big operation.
 Your doctors will talk to you about the possible benefits and disadvantages.

 Surgery to remove a secondary cancer

-Removing a secondary cancer may help control the cancer for longer.
+Removing a secondary cancer will not usually cure the cancer, but it may help control the cancer for longer.
 Or it may help reduce any symptoms it might be causing.
 Occasionally, it may be used to try to cure the cancer.
+Your cancer team can explain if removing the secondary cancer may help you.

 There are different ways a surgeon can operate on the kidney.
 Your surgeon will explain how they will do your operation and answer any questions you have.
-For kidney cancer surgery, you usually have a general anaesthetic.
+You usually have a general anaesthetic for kidney cancer surgery.

-Kidney cancer surgery is commonly done as keyhole surgery, but open surgery is sometimes needed.
+Kidney cancer surgery is often done as keyhole surgery, but open surgery is sometimes needed.

 Keyhole (laparoscopic) surgery